gianni-rosato/svt-av1-psy/README.md

 - `--variance-boost-strength` *1 to 4*

-Provides control over our augmented AQ Mode 2 which can utilize variance information in each frame for more consistent quality under high/low contrast scenes.
-Five curve options are provided, and the default is curve 2.
+Provides control over our augmented AQ Modes 0 and 2 which can utilize variance information in each frame for more consistent quality under high/low contrast scenes.
+Four curve options are provided, and the default is curve 2.
 1: mild, 2: gentle, 3: medium, 4: aggressive

-- `--new-variance-octile` *0 to 8*
+- `--variance-octile` *1 to 8*

-Enables a new 8x8 variance algorithm and picks a variance value per superblock to use as a boost.
-Lower values enable detecting more false negatives, at the expense of false positives (bitrate increase).
-0: partial (64x64 only), 1-8: enabled (8x8).
+Controls how "selective" the algorithm is when boosting superblocks, based on their low/high 8x8 variance ratio.
+A value of 1 is the least selective, and will readily boost a superblock if only 1/8th of the superblock is low variance.
+Conversely, a value of 8 will only boost if the *entire* superblock is low variance.
+Lower values increase bitrate.
 The default value is 6.

+- `--enable-alt-curve` *0 and 1*

+Enable an alternative variance boost curve, with different bit allocation and visual characteristics.
+The default is 0.

-- `Preset -2 & -3`
+- `Presets -2 & -3`

 Terrifically slow encoding modes for research purposes.